 - Preheat the oven to 400 degrees.

-- With a paring knife, peel the squash.
-Slice in half lengthwise, and scoop out the seeds with a spoon.
+- With a chef's knife, cut the bottom off of the squash to create a flat, stable surface, then place it upright and slice in half lengthwise.
+Scoop out the seeds with a spoon.
 Place cut side down and slice into 1/2-inch half-rounds.

 - Place squash into a large bowl and toss with the olive oil, rosemary, salt, and pepper.